 ICOs Must Bring Newcomers Into the Market

 Many ICOs skip this part of their PR strategy because it’s easier to go straight to the people who already speak their language.
 However, this means missing out on a larger segment of potential investors.
-This ultimately makes it less likely that an ICO will meet its fundraising goals.
+This makes it less likely that an ICO will meet its fundraising goals.

 ICOs Must Stand Out Within The Crypto Community